What is a Sattvic Diet?

 4. Not Always Based on Science

 This diet is based on Ayurvedic beliefs rather than modern scientific research.
-Also, the diet may not provide enough calories or nutrients for:
+If poorly planned, the diet may be low in certain nutrients (such as vitamin B12, iron, zinc, omega‑3 fatty acids), especially for individuals with higher nutritional requirements.
+It may not provide enough calories or nutrients for:

 • Pregnant or breastfeeding individuals